-Michael H. Feinberg is a doctoral candidate in art history at the University of Wisconsin, Madison.
+Dr. Michael H. Feinberg is a visiting assistant professor of art history at Hamilton College (Clinton, NY).
 His broader research and teaching interests center on art and visual culture of the Atlantic World (1600-present).
-Feinberg holds a doctoral minor in visual culture, a certificate in environmental studies (2019), and a M.A degree in art history (2018).
-Feinberg's B.A was earned from Sarah Lawrence College (2015) with concentrations in art history and French.
+Feinberg holds a PhD in Art History from the University of Wisconsin, Madison (2023).

 Feinberg's first book project, "Caribbean Landscapes and Agencies Beyond the Human in British Print Culture Surrounding the Haitian Revolution" examines how landscape imagery of the Atlantic World enabled Britons’ to grapple with colonial loss as what has been called the Haitian Revolution unfolded.
 Taking some of the most influential illustrated works of history and natural history written, edited, or printed while British forces were active in Saint-Domingue (Haiti) as case studies, this project divulges landscape's ability to render some of the least-studied histories of colonial resistance with visibility.